 Less smoking would undoubtedly lead to redundancies in the tobacco industry, a consequent rise in the number of unemployed, more people dependent upon State benefits to be supported by a government with subsequently reduced income.

 8. The same arguments can be expressed far more clearly and effectively by splitting them up into two separate and shorter sentences.
 (I have also made one or two minor changes to enhance the sense.)

 Less smoking would undoubtedly lead to redundancies in the tobacco industry and a consequent rise in the number of unemployed.
 More people would then become dependent upon State benefits, which would have to be paid out by a government with a reduced income.

 9. Most problems in sentence construction are caused by two or three closely related factors:

-- The sentence very often starts with its verb or object, rather than the subject.
+- The sentence starts with its verb or object, rather than the subject.

-- It might also start with a conjunction (‘although’, ‘because’).
+- The sentence start with a conjunction (‘although’, ‘because’).

 10. The solution to this problem is worth repeating:

 Keep it short.
 Keep it simple.